ivuorinen/starred/README.md

 - [Jeroen-G/laravel-packager](https://github.com/Jeroen-G/laravel-packager) - A cli tool for creating Laravel packages
 - [JsonMapper/JsonMapper](https://github.com/JsonMapper/JsonMapper) - Map nested JSON structures to PHP classes
 - [L5Modular/L5Modular](https://github.com/L5Modular/L5Modular) - Generates and handles Modules for Laravel
-- [Leantime/leantime](https://github.com/Leantime/leantime) - Leantime is a strategic project management system for non-project managers.
+- [Leantime/leantime](https://github.com/Leantime/leantime) - Leantime is a goals focused project management system for non-project managers.
+Building with ADHD, Autism, and dyslexia in mind.
 - [LycheeOrg/Lychee](https://github.com/LycheeOrg/Lychee) -  A great looking and easy-to-use photo-management-system you can run on your server, to manage and share photos.
 - [Objectivco/wordpress-simple-settings](https://github.com/Objectivco/wordpress-simple-settings) - A minimalist framework for managing WordPress plugin or theme settings.
 - [Roave/BetterReflection](https://github.com/Roave/BetterReflection) - :crystal_ball: Better Reflection is a reflection API that aims to improve and provide more features than PHP's built-in reflection API.